UnFriend-PL/LokalnieEu/README.md

 Run the application: Navigate to the root directory of the project in your terminal and run the following command: dotnet run

-## Usage
-This section should provide information on how to use the application.
-This could include details about starting the application, making API calls, and any other important details a user of the application would need to know.

 ## APIs
-This section should provide a detailed description of the available APIs.
-It should describe the endpoints, request methods, request parameters, and expected responses.
-Here is a brief overview based on the provided code:

 ### Register
 Endpoint: POST /api/Users/Register